ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 The security server runs on the following platforms:

-* Ubuntu Server 18.04 Long-Term Support (LTS) operating system on a x86-64 platform.
+* Ubuntu Server 18.04 or 20.04 Long-Term Support (LTS) operating system on a x86-64 platform.
 * Red Hat Enterprise Linux (RHEL) 7 and 8 (x86-64).

 NB: RIA provides support only for Security Servers which are installed on the Ubuntu operating system.